 - Terrorist attacks

 - Sexual/physical assault

 - Serious accidents

 - Being a witness to such things

 What are the Symptoms of PTSD?

-Individuals who develop PTSD have experienced, witnessed, or were confronted by an event(s) where there was actual or threatened death, serious injury, or the where the physical integrity of their self or another was in danger.
+Individuals who develop PTSD have experienced, witnessed, or were confronted by an event(s) where there was actual or threatened death, serious injury, or where the physical integrity of their self or another was in danger.
 The common response to these events was helplessness, intense fear, or even horror.
 However, PTSD specifically involves the persistent re-experiencing of the event(s) in at least one of the following ways:

 - Recurrent and intrusive memories of the event, including images, thoughts, or perceptions

 - Acting or feeling as if the traumatic event were recurring, including a sense of reliving the experience, illusions, hallucinations, and flashbacks, including those that occur on awakening or when intoxicated

 - Intense anxiety at exposure to a feeling or external event that symbolizes or resembles an aspect of the traumatic event